The Tommy’s Margarita is a delicious and agave-centric version of the classic summertime cocktail.

 - In a shaker, combine the tequila, fresh lime juice, and agave nectar.
 Give it a good shake until it’s well mixed.

-- Fill a rocks glass halfway with ice.
+- Salt the rim of a rocks glass and fill halfway with ice.

 - Pour your mixed drink over the ice and garnish with a lime wheel.